gvidon/zepto-blur/README.md

 ## Usage and examples

 Zepto-blur will apply CSS blur to element depending on scroll position and blur boundaries provided in options.
-It means that element will have blur decreased when it top gets to the upper bound and will have blur increased when its bottom gets to the lower bound.
+It means that element will have blur decreased when its top gets to the upper bound and will have blur increased when its bottom gets to the lower bound.
 By default element is fully blured out.

 ```javascript
 // Smoothly unblur #foo when it gets to the 700px from top of the browser